Aliases for IRAK1 Gene

 GeneCards Summary for IRAK1 Gene

-IRAK1 (Interleukin-1 Receptor-Associated Kinase 1) is a Protein Coding gene.
-Diseases associated with IRAK1 include pediatric systemic lupus erythematosus and systemic lupus erythematosus.
-Among its related pathways are Signaling by FGFR and Signaling by GPCR.
-GO annotations related to this gene include protein homodimerization activity and protein serine/threonine kinase activity.
-An important paralog of this gene is IRAK4.
+IRAK1 (Interleukin 1 Receptor Associated Kinase 1) is a Protein Coding gene.
+Diseases associated with IRAK1 include Pediatric Systemic Lupus Erythematosus and Mumps.
+Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and Bacterial infections in CF airways.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
+An important paralog of this gene is IRAK2.

 Serine/threonine-protein kinase that plays a critical role in initiating innate immune response against foreign pathogens.
 Involved in Toll-like receptor (TLR) and IL-1R signaling pathways.
 Is rapidly recruited by MYD88 to the receptor-signaling complex upon TLR activation.
 Association with MYD88 leads to IRAK1 phosphorylation by IRAK4 and subsequent autophosphorylation and kinase activation.
 Phosphorylates E3 ubiquitin ligases Pellino proteins (PELI1, PELI2 and PELI3) to promote pellino-mediated polyubiquitination of IRAK1.
 Then, the ubiquitin-binding domain of IKBKG/NEMO binds to polyubiquitinated IRAK1 bringing together the IRAK1-MAP3K7/TAK1-TRAF6 complex and the NEMO-IKKA-IKKB complex.
 In turn, MAP3K7/TAK1 activates IKKs (CHUK/IKKA and IKBKB/IKKB) leading to NF-kappa-B nuclear translocation and activation.
 Alternatively, phosphorylates TIRAP to promote its ubiquitination and subsequent degradation.
 Phosphorylates the interferon regulatory factor 7 (IRF7) to induce its activation and translocation to the nucleus, resulting in transcriptional activation of type I IFN genes, which drive the cell in an antiviral state.
 When sumoylated, translocates to the nucleus and phosphorylates STAT3.